Verify your customers' online card payments with the new authentication standard.

 We'll continue to improve our solution and offer you more features and services as they become available.

 Thanks for using Checkout.com.
-If you need any help or support, then message our support team at [email protected].
+If you need help or have a question, message our Support team at email@example.com.